-If you are a driver for Doordash, Lyft, Uber, Grubhub, and others, you should now be eligible for regular unemployment compensation benefits.
+If you drive for an app-based company, you should be eligible for unemployment compensation benefits.

 What happens after I apply?